 Technology Metals Australia Limited (ASX: TMT) was incorporated on 20 May 2016 for the primary purpose of identifying exploration projects in Australia and overseas with the aim of discovering commercially significant mineral deposits.
-The Company's primary exploration focus is on the Gabanintha Vanadium Project located 40 km south east of Meekatharra in the mid-west region of Western Australia with the aim to develop this project to potentially supply high-quality V2O5 flake product to both the steel market and the emerging vanadium redox battery (VRB) market.
+The Company's primary exploration focus is on the Gabanintha Vanadium Project located 40 km south east of Meekatharra in the mid-west region of Western Australia with the aim to develop this project to potentially supply high-quality V_2O_5 flake product to both the steel market and the emerging vanadium redox battery (VRB) market.

-The Project consists of six granted tenements (and two Mining Lease applications).
-Vanadium mineralisation is hosted by a north north west - south south east trending layered mafic igneous unit with a distinct magnetic signature.
-Mineralisation at Gabanintha is similar to the Windimurra Vanadium Deposit, located 270 km to the south, and the Barambie Vanadium-Titanium Deposit, located 155 km to the south east.
-The key difference between Gabanintha and these deposits is the consistent presence of a high grade massive vanadium - titanium - magnetite basal unit, which results in an overall higher grade for the Gabanintha Vanadium Project.
+The Project consists of seven granted tenements (and two Mining Lease applications).
+Vanadium mineralisation is hosted by a north west - south east trending layered mafic igneous unit with a distinct magnetic signature.
+Mineralisation at Gabanintha is similar to the Windimurra Vanadium Deposit, located 270km to the south, and the Barrambie Vanadium-Titanium Deposit, located 155km to the south east.
+The key difference between Gabanintha and these deposits is the consistent presence of the high grade massive vanadium - titanium - magnetite basal unit, which results in an overall higher grade for the Gabanintha Vanadium Project.